-Morgan Bloch is a Master's Candidate at the University of Pennsylvania Graduate School of Education, where she is enrolled in the Urban Teaching Apprenticeship program and is a Merit Scholar.
-Morgan is also enrolled in Harvard University's Certification in School Management & Leadership Program.
+Morgan earned a Master's of Education from the University of Pennsylvania Graduate School of Education (4.0 GPA), where she was enrolled in the Urban Teaching Apprenticeship Program and recognized as a Merit Scholar.

-Morgan earned a Bachelor of Science with Distinction from Cornell University, where she majored in Human Development and earned five minors in Education, Psychology, Inequality Studies, Geriatrics, and Law and Society (Morgan is recognized as Cornell's first graduate with a quintuple minor).
+Morgan earned a Bachelor of Science with Distinction from Cornell University (3.9 GPA), where she majored in Human Development and earned five minors in Education, Psychology, Inequality Studies, Geriatrics, and Law and Society (Morgan is recognized as Cornell's first graduate with a quintuple minor).
 In recognition of Morgan's dedicated leadership and substantial contributions to supporting community learning at Cornell, Morgan was awarded the 'Lifetime Achievement Award.'
 Morgan was also inducted into the Psi Chi International Honor Society.
-Morgan currently serves as a Cornell Alumni Admissions Ambassador.
+Morgan currently serves as a Cornell Alumni Admissions Ambassador & Interviewer.

-Morgan's teaching experience includes serving as a Student Teacher in George.
+Morgan's teaching experience includes serving as a Student Teacher (2nd Grade) in George.
 W. Nebinger Elementary School (Philadelphia, PA).
 Morgan also served as a Group Leader for a literacy project jointly organized by the Free Library of Philadelphia and UPenn's Urban Teaching Apprenticeship Program.
 While at Cornell, Morgan served as a Teaching Assistant in Belle Sherman Elementary School (Ithaca, NY).
 Morgan was also selected by Professor Bryan Duff to serve as one of two 'Think Tank' leaders in Groton Elementary School (Groton, NY).
 Morgan was a Teaching Assistant for Professor Annalisa Raymer (Education 2200: Adult Education) and Professor Jeffrey Perry (Education 2410: The Art of Teaching).
 In addition, Morgan served as an ESL Tutor for Cornell's Community Learning and Service Partnership (CLASP) and a Mentor for the Best Buddies organization.

 Morgan's research experience includes serving as a Research Assistant for Professor Jane Mendle in Cornell University's Adolescent Transitions Laboratory.
 In February 2020, Morgan co-published a paper with Siying Li, "The Power of Default Options," which was featured by the Society for Personality and Social Psychology (SPSP).
 In Spring 2019, Morgan designed a workshop for 60 inmates at the Cayuga Correctional Facility as part of an employment rights project for the Cornell Prison Education Program / School of Continuing Education.